pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 ### Step 3: Specify Python version with `requires-python`

 Add the `requires-python` field to your `pyproject.toml` `[project]` table.
-The `requires-python` field, helps pip understand which versions of Python that you package supports when it's installed.
+The `requires-python` field helps pip identify which Python versions that your package supports.
-It is thus a single value.
+It is set to a single value.
-`requires-python` supports the dependency specification syntax discussed in the next section - typically this will be a lower bound specifying the oldest version of python that can run your package, but you may also need to specify an upper bound in some more advanced cases.
+The [packaging specification](https://packaging.python.org/en/latest/specifications/core-metadata/#core-metadata-requires-python) defines`requires-python` as a string that uses version specifiers.
+Most projects will specify the oldest Python version supported by the package.
+In some advanced cases, an upper bound is set to indicate which future Python versions, if any, will be supported.

 {emphasize-lines="22"}
 ```toml